MrChaoCao/States_of_the_union/README.md

 [Link to live site](https://twitter-states.herokuapp.com/)

 # Technologies
-This app was created with Node.js and utilizes websockets and the Twitter API to stream tweets in real time and D3.js display tweet counts as a non contiguous cartogram.
+This app was created with Node.js and utilizes websockets and the Twitter API to stream tweets in real time.
+The D3.js library is used to render tweet counts as a non contiguous cartogram.

 The Twitter stream API endpoint was used for this project.
 It gives access to up to